Jimmy Durante: Radio

-On September 10, 1933, Durante appeared on Eddie Cantor's NBC radio show, The Chase and Sanborn Hour, continuing until November 12 of that year.
-When Cantor left the show, Durante took over as its star from April 22 to September 30, 1934.
-He then moved on to The Jumbo Fire Chief Program (1935–1936).
+On September 10, 1933, Durante appeared on the National Broadcasting Company (NBC) radio show, The Chase and Sanborn Hour, hosted by comedian Eddie Cantor through November 12th of that year.
+When Cantor left the show, Durante took over as host from April 22nd to September 30, 1934.
+He then moved on to The Jumbo Fire Chief Program on NBC (1935–1936).

-Durante teamed with Garry Moore for the Durante-Moore Show in 1943.
+Durante teamed with comedian Garry Moore for the Durante-Moore Show on NBC in March 1943.
+The show moved to the Columbia Broadcasting System (CBS) in October 1943.
 Durante's comic chemistry with the young, brush-cut Moore brought Durante an even larger audience.
+Durante's line "Dat's my boy dat said dat!" became an instant catchphrase, later inspiring the Hanna-Barbera cartoon series Augie Doggie and Doggie Daddy.

+Durante and Moore were one of the top radio acts of the 1940s.
+In February 1945, during World War II, Durante starred with singer Dinah Shore on an episode of Command Performance, broadcast on the Armed Forces Radio Network to the American armed forces around the world.

-"Dat's my boy dat said dat!" became an instant catchphrase, which later inspired the cartoon Augie Doggie and Doggie Daddy.
-The duo was one of the nation's favorites for the rest of the decade.
-Their Armed Forces Radio Network Command Performance with Frank Sinatra remains a favorite of radio-show collectors today.
-Moore left the duo in mid-1947, and the program returned October 1, 1947, as The Jimmy Durante Show.
-Durante continued the show for three more years and featured a reunion of Clayton, Jackson, and Durante on his April 21, 1948, broadcast.
+Moore left the Durante-Moore Show in mid-1947; it continued as The Jimmy Durante Show for three more years.
+It featured a reunion of Clayton, Jackson, and Durante on his April 21, 1948, broadcast.

 Television

-Durante first appeared on television showing up at the end of 1944 on John Reed King's audience participation show on the local New York CBS television station WCBW (now WCBS-TV).
+Durante first appeared on television in 1944.
+He made a surprise appearance that year on John Reed King's local audience participation show on WCBW (now WCBS-TV) in New York City.
 His brief, unannounced, appearance on The Missus Goes a-Shopping segment apparently surprised most of the staff, as well as the audience.
 Arrangements were made in the late afternoon for him to pop into camera range, which he did with the reported agility of a television veteran.
-Billboard magazine reviewed the appearance: "Without script, rehearsal, or make-up, he went on and gave a top performance, proving that a star of Durante's caliber shines in any entertainment medium.
-Aware of camera-angle importance, Schnozzle played his profile for all its irregularity.
-His ad libbing was fast and funny".

-From 1950 to 1951, Durante was the host once a month (alternating with Ed Wynn, Danny Thomas, and Jack Carson) on NBC's comedy-variety series Four Star Revue, airing on Wednesday evenings at 8:00 pm.
-Jimmy continued with the show until 1954.

-Durante then hosted a half-hour variety show, The Jimmy Durante Show, on NBC from October 2, 1954, to June 23, 1956.
+Billboard Magazine reviewed the appearance: "Without script, rehearsal, or make-up, he went on and gave a top performance, proving that a star of Durante's caliber shines in any entertainment medium.
+Aware of camera angle importance, Schnozzle played his profile for all its irregularity.
+His ad libbing was fast and funny; his singing and playing, abetted by stooge Eddie Jackson, terrif".From 1950 to 1951, Durante was the host once a month on the NBC's comedy-variety series Four Star Revue.
+Durante continued with the show until 1954.
+He then hosted a half-hour variety show, The Jimmy Durante Show, on NBC from October 2, 1954, to June 23, 1956.

-Beginning in the early 1950s, Durante teamed with sidekick Sonny King, a collaboration that continued until Durante's death.
-Several times in the 1960s, Durante served as host of ABC's variety hour The Hollywood Palace, which was taped live (and consequently included ad-libs by the seasoned vaudevillian).
-His last regular television series paired him with the Lennon Sisters and was titled, appropriately, Jimmy Durante Presents the Lennon Sisters.
+Beginning in the early 1950s, Durante teamed with the singer Sonny King, a collaboration that continued until Durante's death.
+Several times in the 1960s, Durante served as host of the American Broadcasting Company (ABC) variety hour The Hollywood Palace, which was taped live (and consequently included ad-libs by the seasoned vaudevillian).
+Durante's final regular television series paired him with the Lennon Sisters and was titled Jimmy Durante Presents the Lennon Sisters.
 The series lasted for one season on ABC (1969–1970).